kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Test Accurcy 0.931

 At 300 epochs the Validation Accurcy still increases  but the Test Accurcy decreases.
-This may indicate an offerfitting.
+This may indicate an overfitting.
 I decided to stay with the 200 epoch training cycle.
  ---